EmailFilter filters input records according to a specified condition.

 the second number is the interval between the second and the third attempts, etc.

 The default value is three attempts with time intervals between the first and the second attempts equal to

 1,000 and between the second and the third attempts equal to 2,000 milliseconds.

 SMTP/MAIL test for specified number of times and delays.

 Only after the last retry fails, the address is considered as invalid.

 At the fourth level (

 Hello, this is a test message.

 message.\n\nPlease ignore and don't respond.
 Thank you and have a

-To turn anti-greylisting feature, you can specify the SMTP grey-listing attempts attribute.
+To turn the anti-graylisting feature, you can specify the SMTP gray-listing attempts attribute.
 Its default value is 30,120,240.
 These numbers means that four attempts can be made with time intervals between them that equal to 30 seconds (between the first and the second), 120 seconds (between the second and the third) and 240 seconds (between the third and the fourth).
 You can change the default values by any other comma separated sequence of integer numbers.
-The maximum number of parallel tasks that are performed when anti-greylisting is turned on is specified by the SMTP concurrent limit attribute.
+The maximum number of parallel tasks that are performed when anti-graylisting is turned on is specified by the SMTP concurrent limit attribute.
 Its default value is 10.